Could Blake Shelton Be Quitting Country Music? ‘The Voice’ Coach Says Next Album May Be His Last

 — Rolling Stone (@RollingStone) May 3, 2017

 The one thing to remember is you never know if Blake Shelton is being serious or not.
 Sometimes he jokes around in interviews, and when he talked about possibly not making any new albums, Blake could have just been teasing.
 Country music is what he does, and the idea of him doing anything else would be pretty surprising.
-Every season of The Voice Blake Shelton and Adam Levine have both been there, even though, the other coaches have changed from time to time.
+Every season of The Voice, Blake Shelton and Adam Levine have both been there, even though, the other coaches have changed from time to time.
 It doesn’t look like Blake has any plans to leave The Voice.

 As Gossip Cop revealed, there have been rumors that Gwen Stefani was going to leave the show, but they revealed that these are not true.
 The rumors were that Gwen and Blake might both be moving on.
-The original report said that the fact that Miley Cyrus was going to be coming back was causing a lot of friction between Blake and Gwen.
+The original report said that the fact that Miley Cyrus was going come back was causing a lot of friction between Blake and Gwen.
 Someone who claimed to be an on-set source said, “Since Miley is set on coming back to the show next season, Gwen definitely does not want to be on the panel alongside her.
 And, of course, since Gwen does not want to return, now Blake is considering throwing in the towel as well!”

-Gossip Cop shared that this isn’t the first time this rumor has been going around and there is no truth to it once again.
+Gossip Cop shared that this isn’t the first time this rumor has gone around, and there is no truth to it once again.
 Now, the rumors that Blake is quitting making albums are a bit different considering it is coming straight from him.
 There is one thing true about the rumors that Blake and Gwen could be leaving The Voice.
 That is that they haven’t confirmed the coaches for Season 13 just yet.
 You never know who they will decide to have on the show for the next season considering they change coaches all the time.

-Blake Shelton also gave a small update on his girlfriend Gwen Stefani after she suffered from a ruptured eardrum last week.
+Blake Shelton also gave a small update on his girlfriend, Gwen Stefani, after she suffered from a ruptured eardrum last week.

 “She’s getting better.
 Something like that is just slow, when you pop-blow your eardrum out, I don’t even know how that happens.
 But, she says she can hear now.
 She’ll be all right.
 She’ll be singing tomorrow [on The Voice].
 She’s tough.”